Many people feel lost when trying to review their financial situation. A well-done annual financial review can make a big difference.

 Identify Key Discussion Points

-It is crucial to address any significant changes in their life such as a new home purchase, retirement plans or significant increases/decreases in income.
-Additionally, it is essential to discuss contributions towards long-term goals like education expenses for children or purchasing a vacation home if these are part of the client's objectives.
+Ask about significant life changes: a new home purchase, retirement plans, or a meaningful increase or decrease in income.
+Discuss contributions toward long-term goals too, like education expenses for children or a vacation home purchase, if those are part of the client's objectives.

 Conducting the Review Meeting